numencode/wn-syncops-plugin/README.md

 php artisan vendor:publish --tag=syncops-config
 ```

-The above command will create a new configuration file, located at `/config/syncops.php`, that contains all the options
+This command will create a new configuration file, located at `/config/syncops.php`, that contains all the options
 you need in order to configure your remote connections.
 The connections array contains a list of your servers keyed
 by name.
 Simply populate the credentials in the connections array via your environment variables in the `.env` file.